Greyhound racing in New Zealand: Criticism

-Following concern over the welfare of racing greyhounds the Greyhound Racing Association initiated an Independent Welfare Review during 2013.
-The review found no issues into the care of greyhounds in racing but found issues with population management (greyhounds not making the track and greyhounds after retirement).
+In 2013, following concern over the welfare of racing greyhounds, the Greyhound Racing Association (NZGRA) initiated an Independent Welfare Review from WHK, released in June 2013.
+The review found little evidence of issues involving the care of greyhounds during their racing careers, but found issues with population management.
+The lack of transparency, along with reported levels of euthanasia, led the review team to consider the current situation “not sustainable”.